Eurydia/practice-clean-programming-language/src/pages/index.md

 exInt =  12        // NOT OK :(
 ```

-In this case, $\text{exIntB}$ will cause a compilation error with a message which states:
+In this case, $\text{exInt}$ will cause a compilation error with a message which states:

 ```
 Error [...]: function body expected.